GautamGupta/bb-legacy-plugins/post-meta/trunk/readme.txt

 == Screenshots ==

-1. Post Meta working with BB Anonymous Posting and Human Test (and Post Count Plus)
+1. Post Meta working with BB Anonymous Posting and Human Test (also visible: Post Count Plus and Related Topics)

 == License ==